 Moen Faucet Finishes

-Moen faucets are available in 15 finishes including several .
+Moen faucets are available in 15 finishes and several .

 Only one finish, Chrome, is .
 Six finishes – Brushed Gold, Brushed Nickel, Classic Stainless, Polished Brass, and Polished Nickel – are (PVD) finishes.
 The rest are .